roll-w/lamp-blog/README.md

 > [!NOTE]
 > Before running the command, you need to prepare a configuration file named
-> `lamp.conf` in your local directory for mount to the container and replace
+> `lampray.conf` in your local directory for mount to the container and replace
-> the `/path/to/lamp.conf` with the actual path to the configuration file.
+> the `/path/to/lampray.conf` with the actual path to the configuration file.

 ```shell
 docker run \